What is European foulbrood?

 The smell of EFB infected larvae is sour and urine-like, and is not similar to the fishy smell associated with AFB.
 However, because of the variability in people’s ability to detect and differentiate odours, smell should never be used to diagnosis either disease.

-Although EFB is currently not found in New Zealand, beekeepers should still be aware of the symptoms of the disease, and should always immediately contact the Ministry of Agriculture and Forestry who may arrange for a sample to be sent to a laboratory.
+Although EFB is currently not found in New Zealand, beekeepers should still be aware of the symptoms of the disease, and should always immediately contact the Ministry for Primary Industries who may arrange for a sample to be sent to a laboratory.
 Beekeeper vigilance is the first line of defence in keeping New Zealand free of unwanted honey bee pests and diseases.

-If a suspect case of EFB is found, contact the New Zealand Ministry of Agriculture and Forestry immediately on 0800 809 966.
+If a suspect case of EFB is found, contact the Ministry for Primary Industries immediately on 0800 80 99 66.